 Other marketing training

-Market researchers are not neglected either when it comes to professional development, as the Market Research Society (MRS), a leading global research association for commercial and public policy research, offers a number of qualifications: MRS Certificate in Market & Social Research, MRS Advanced Certificate in Market and Social Research Practice, and the MRS Diploma in Market and Social Research Practice.
+Market researchers are not neglected either when it comes to professional development as the Market Research Society (MRS), a leading global research association for commercial and public policy research, offers a number of qualifications - an MRS Certificate in Market & Social Research, MRS Advanced Certificate in Market and Social Research Practice, and the MRS Diploma in Market and Social Research Practice.
 View the complete range of courses on offer at MRS - Learning CPD.

 This is in addition to the accreditation of some Masters courses in the field.
 These are: